DIVINE WORD COLLEGE

 - Divine Word College received 50 crisis bags from the Dubuque County Health Department.
-These were placed in strategic locations throughout the building where emergency kits did not exist.
+These bags are updated annually and placed in strategic locations throughout the building.

-- A few faculty and staff members are certified in CPR.
-The College has an Automated External Defibrillator (AED) available at the main entrance of the College and another located near the pool.
+- Approximately 15 faculty and staff members are certified in CPR and First Aid.
+The College has two (2) Automated External Defibrillators (AED) available at the main entrance of the College and another located near the pool.

 Crime Statistics Report – As mandated by the Higher Education Opportunity Act (HEOA), the Annual Crime Statistics Report is available on the College website at www.dwci.edu.